Shalimar Tehsil: History

 Shalimar is one of the oldest neighbourhoods in Lahore, located along the historic Grand Trunk Road.
-Settlement of this area dates back to the 15th century during the Mughul Empire.
+Settlement in this area dates back to the 15th century during the Mughul Empire.
 The town is named after the Shalimar Gardens, built by Emperor Shah Jahan in 1640.
-The Mela Chiraghan festival used to take place at Shalimar Gardens, until President Ayub Khan ordered against it in 1958.
+The Mela Chiraghan festival used to take place at Shalimar Gardens, until President Ayub Khan banned it in 1958.
 Shalimar was officially declared a township in 1962 and became an administrative town (tehsil) of Lahore City District in 2001.